-We now live in a time where our first instinct is to turn to the web whenever we’re considering buying something.
+We now live in a time when our first instinct is to turn to the web whenever we’re considering buying something.
 We perform an online search on the brand or go directly to the company’s website.

 Even when other people make recommendations via peer-to-peer marketing, the default reaction for most people still is to look it up online.
 What do you think happens when the potential customer ends up on a site that they can’t understand because it’s in a different language?
 Do they force themselves to navigate the website or do they give up and find something else they can relate to?

 Human behavior can often be predictable, and we know that most people will simply move on.
-Because the majority of consumers rely on their smartphones and mobile devices to help them with their purchasing decisions, any business who wants to remain competitive should have a website that is ready to welcome a global market.
+Because the majority of consumers rely on their smartphones and mobile devices to help them with their purchasing decisions, any business that wants to remain competitive should have a website that is ready to welcome a global market.

 Your potential customers could be from anywhere in the world and without the ability to communicate with them through your website, you lose their interest.
 Here are the benefits of having a website available in multiple languages: